guijunzhang/website/README.md

 ## Code Style

-Since this is my first time learning html and css, I do not have a Code Style preference.
+Since this is my first time learning html, css, and javascript, I do not have a Code Style preference.
 I primarily refer to Google's Java Style Guide for Java codes and PEP 8 for Python codes.

 Google's Java Style Guide: